datawire/edgey-corp-python/README.md

 ![alt text](app-architecture-screenshot.jpg "EdgyCorp Web App Architecture")

-## Setup your local Node development environment
+## Setup your local Python development environment
-Now you set up a local Node development environment with the DataProcessingService running locally and use Ambassador Telepresence to intercept traffic in your remote cluster and route it to your local service.
+Now you set up a local Python development environment with the DataProcessingService running locally and use Ambassador Telepresence to intercept traffic in your remote cluster and route it to your local service.

-If you don't already have Node installed on your local machine, instructions can be found on the [Node website Downloads page](https://nodejs.org/en/download/).

 ```
 cd ../DataProcessingService

-npm install
+pip install flask requests

-# This application will run on port 3000 by default and the -c param specifies the color variable that the VeryLargeJavaService calls via the `/color` API endpoint.
+# This application will run on port 3000 by default and the --color param specifies the color variable that the VeryLargeJavaService calls via the `/color` API endpoint.

-node app -c blue
+python app.py --color blue
 ```

 ## Configuring Telepresence